 Agent-based modelling has emerged as a core methodology in the understanding and simulation of both technical and social components of complex systems within a single integrated simulation.
-Through representation of individual agents and their interactions with each other and with CEES products and systems, ABMs replicate the microscopic beThis article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/ACCESS.2020.2992239, IEEE Access haviours that lead to emergence (e.g. congestion), selforganisation (e.g. autonomous re-routing), evolution (novel forms or topologies), and other properties of complex systems (e.g. repeated patterns/waves).
+Through representation of individual agents and their interactions with each other and with CEES products and systems, ABMs replicate the microscopic behaviours that lead to emergence (e.g. congestion), selforganisation (e.g. autonomous re-routing), evolution (novel forms or topologies), and other properties of complex systems (e.g. repeated patterns/waves).
 An ABM allows us to test the conditions under which these properties arise and dissipate in response to changes in internal or external conditions.
 Within this context, ABM represents the ability of a system to resist threats, absorb shocks and recover from events.
-Resilience is described as an emergent property of complex systems [81, 82], and for CEES we engage with both the technical and compositional resilience of a product or engineered system structure and the functional resilience associated with its use, capabilities, and user behaviour.
+Resilience is described as an emergent property of complex systems [81], [82], and for CEES we engage with both the technical and compositional resilience of a product or engineered system structure and the functional resilience associated with its use, capabilities, and user behaviour.